Paul Cézanne: Last years

-In 1903 he exhibited for the first time at the newly established Salon d'Automne (Paris Autumn Salon).
+In 1903, he exhibited for the first time at the newly established Salon d'Automne (Paris Autumn Salon).
 The painter and art theorist Émile Bernard first visited him for a month in February 1904 and published an article about the painter in L'Occident magazine in July.
 Cézanne was then working on a vanitas still life with three skulls on an oriental carpet.
 Bernard reported that this painting changed colour and form every day during his stay, although it appeared complete from day one.
 He later regarded this work as Cézanne's legacy and summed it up: "Truly, his way of working was a reflection with a brush in his hand."
 In the memento mori still lifes that he created several times, Cézanne's increasing depression of old age was evident, which in his letters since 1896 with comments such as "life is beginning to be deadly monotonous for me" were echoed.
 An exchange of letters with Bernard continued until Cézanne's death; he first published his memoirs Souvenirs sur Paul Cézanne in the Mercure de France in 1907, and in 1912 they appeared in book form.

 From 15 October to 15 November 1904, an entire room of the Salon d'Automne was furnished with the works of Cézanne.
-In 1905 an exhibition was held in London, in which his work was also shown; the Galerie Vollard exhibited his works in June, and the Salon d'Automne followed in turn from 19 October to 25 November with 10 paintings.
+In 1905, an exhibition was held in London, in which his work was also shown; the Galerie Vollard exhibited his works in June, and the Salon d'Automne followed in turn from 19 October to 25 November with 10 paintings.
 The art historian and patron Karl Ernst Osthaus, who had founded the Museum Folkwang in 1902, visited Cézanne on 13 April 1906 in the hope of being able to purchase a painting by the artist.
 His wife Gertrud probably took the last photograph of Cézanne.
-Osthaus described his visit in his work A Visit to Cézanne, published in the same year.
+Osthaus described his visit in his work A Visit to Paul Cézanne, published in the same year.

 Despite the later successes, Cézanne was only ever able to approach his goals.
 On 5 September 1906, he wrote to his son Paul: "Finally, I want to tell you that as a painter I am becoming more clairvoyant to nature, but that it is always very difficult for me to realize my feelings.
 I cannot reach the intensity that unfolds before my senses, I do not possess that wonderful richness of colour that animates nature."